epierson9/inconsistently_perceived_race_public/README.md

 # Reproduction code for "Testing for racial bias using inconsistent perceptions of race" (Gera and Pierson, 2024)

-# System requirements
+# System requirements, software requirements, and installation guide

 ## Hardware and OS requirements
 No non-standard hardware is required to run this code, only a standard computer with enough RAM and suitable CPU.

-The code runs on Linux and should run on macOS; this software has been tested on:
+The code runs on Linux and should run on macOS; this software has been tested on Linux Ubuntu 20.04.6 LTS.

-* Linux: Ubuntu 20.04.6 LTS (Focal Fossa)

 ## Software requirements
 ### Python dependencies